- Sex During Period

 - Fatigue or tiredness is a high-ranked symptom among early symptoms of pregnancy.
 During early pregnancy, levels of the hormone progesterone soar, which makes a patient feel sleepy or tired.

 - Patients might find urinating more often than usual.
 The amount of blood in the body increases during pregnancy, causing kidneys to process extra fluid that ends up in the bladder.

 - Vulva changes are the early signs and symptoms of pregnancy.
 Change in the color of the vulva and vagina happens because more blood is needed in that area to build the tissue for pregnancy.

-- Breast and nipple changes are an early sign of pregnancy.
+- Breast and nipple changes are early signs of pregnancy.
 Hormonal changes might make breasts sensitive and sore.
 Nipples may become larger and darker as the pregnancy progresses.
-Women may also notice small, goosebump or pimple-like white areas on their areola, which may be an early sign of pregnancy.
+Women may also notice small, goosebumps or pimple-like white areas on their areola, which may be an early sign of pregnancy.

 - Missed menstrual cycle or period pain is the most common symptom of early pregnancy.
 If a woman has missed her period by a week or more, there is a chance that she might be pregnant.

 - FDA Panel Backs RSV Vaccine for Infants, Some Toddlers

 - Seniors: Stay Social, Active for 'Optimal Aging,' Study Shows

 - Diabetes Med Metformin Might Help Prevent Long COVID